Leggett finished the 2018 season with 14 catches for 114 yards and a touchdown.

 A knee injury kept Leggett from suiting up in his first year after being selected in the fifth round of the 2017 draft, so this season represented his first taste of NFL action.
 He appears destined to remain behind fellow youngster Chris Herndon on the tight end depth chart for years to come.

 Leggett hauled in his lone target for nine yards in Sunday's 44-38 overtime loss to the Packers.

 At the same time, starting tight end Chris Herndon finished with a career-high 82 receiving yards and a touchdown.
 The gulf between these two young tight ends seems to be growing, leaving Leggett a distant No. 2.

-Leggett (knee) was ruled out for Sunday's game against the Dolphins.
+Leggett (knee) is active for Sunday's game versus the Bills.

 |2017||New York Jets||0||0||0||0||---||0||0||0||0||0|